 Pork tenderloin is only about 2 inches around and is a smaller, more tender cut of meat.
 Size alone will make a huge difference in how long a tenderloin takes to cook vs. a pork loin.

 The versatility of pork knows no bounds.
 You can pretty much serve it with anything.
 The “other white meat” actually goes great with any sides that you might typically do for chicken, and the same holds true for any typical beef sides too.
 So, you could do a basil garlic fried rice for example.
 Or, why not go with this Tomato Cracker Salad?

 Of course, you can never go wrong with Grandma’s Baked Beans!
 If you want to do potatoes, then I recommend a classic picnic style potato salad.
 A simple and colorful green salad works beautifully too.

-Pork is like khakis, it might not look so great on its own, but it literally goes with everything and makes it looks tasteful.
+Pork is like khakis, it literally goes with everything and makes it looks tasteful.